-- Responsibilities may include research, data analysis, writing, or other projects that provide a professional opportunity and meet a workplace need.
+- Micro-interns have responsibilities that may include research, data analysis, writing, or other projects that provide a professional opportunity and meet a workplace need.

-- Like internships, micro-internships provide an opportunity for employers and students to build professional networks and mentoring relationships.
+- Like internships, micro-internships provide an opportunity for alumni and students to build professional networks and mentoring relationships.

 - The Center for Career Development strongly recommends that micro-interns be paid for their work.

-- Unless otherwise instructed, students submit a resume and cover letter as well as any additional application materials requested such as a writing sample.
+- Unless otherwise instructed, students will submit a resume and cover letter although you may request additional application materials such as a writing sample.

-- The company will select candidates from applicants and conduct interviews.
+- Select candidates from applicants and interview, preferably virtually.

-- When hired, students are expected to adhere to the student conduct and ethical behavior expectations of a Duquesne University student intern.
+- Students are expected to adhere to the student conduct and ethical behavior expectations of a Duquesne University student intern.